bihanviranga/tasa-todo-mern/README.md

 - Configure database and environment

 This backend uses MongoDB as a database.
-MongoDB credentials are stored in a `backend/.env` file in the following format:
+Please store your MongoDB credentials in a `backend/.env` file in the following format:
 ```
 MONGODB_URI="mongodb+srv://dbadmin:<PASSWORD-HERE>@cluster0.lweoh.mongodb.net/?retryWrites=true&w=majority"
 EXPRESS_APP_PORT=8080